NeilClack/MyWeather/README.md

 ## Tasks

-- [ ] Users need to be able to search the OpenWeather location database
+- [x] Users need to be able to search the OpenWeather location database
-- [ ] Users need to be able to select a location
+- [x] Users need to be able to select a location
-- [ ] Upon selecting a location, the weather needs to be fetched from OpenWeather
+- [x] Upon selecting a location, the weather needs to be fetched from OpenWeather
-- [ ] Weather data needs to be filtered to information the user cares about
+- [x] Weather data needs to be filtered to information the user cares about
-- [ ] Remaining weather data needs to be displayed on the page
+- [x] Remaining weather data needs to be displayed on the page
+- [x] Site needs to be styled for Mobile screens
+- [ ] Site needs to be styled for desktop screens

 ### Extra Features